-- Using a sturdy digging shovel (I prefer one with a pointed center) dig a hole that is slightly bigger than the root system on your tree about 4-inches out from your structure.
+- Dig a hole that is slightly bigger than the root system on your tree, about 4 inches out from your structure.
+Using a sturdy digging shovel (I prefer one with a pointed center) if you can.
 Aim for a hole that is about two to three times as wide as the roots and only 2 to 3 inches deeper, regardless if you are planting bare-root or a container tree.

 Now that your tree is planted, it’s time to work on training your tree into your chosen espalier shape.

-5 Steps for Pruning an Escaliered Fruit Tree
+5 Steps for Pruning an Espaliered Fruit Tree

 The following instructions are for training and pruning a fruit tree such as an apple or pear tree.